 Some sellers have a specific schedule they need to sell by for a variety of reasons.
 Playing the highs and lows of real estate is difficult when there’s a 68-day average turnaround time.
 Selling your house to an investor gives you full control over the sale timeline.
 You get things done on your schedule with cash up front that can be budgeted accordingly.

 Sometimes you need to move for work.
 Other times, you need to leave town for personal reasons.
-Either way, you need to sell the house fast if you’re relocating to afford some place to live at your destination.
+Either way, you need to sell a house in California to move out of state.